FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The Wi-Fi Alliance has defined an unauthenticated EAP-TLS method, using a vendor-specific EAP type as part of HotSpot 2.0r2 {{HOTSPOT}}.
-However, there appears to be little or no deployments of this specification.
+However, there appears to be few deployments of this specification.

 EAP-NOOB {{RFC9140}} takes this process a step further.
 It defines both a way to signal that provisioning is desired, and also a way to